 Perspective

 CMR has established and evolving roles in the assessment of patients with HF particularly the confirmation of underlying aetiology.
 The extent of involvement detected on CMR carries prognostic information in ICM, DCM, iron overload, cardiac amyloid and AFD.
 The identification of diffuse interstitial fibrosis in many of the cardiomyopathies is increasing knowledge about the mechanisms of the disease processes involved.
-The role of T2* in assessment of response to therapy in iron overload is established and a similar role for T1 in specific therapies for cardiac amyloid and AFD is emerging.
+The role of T2* in assessment of response to therapy in iron overload is established and a potential role for T1 in specific therapies for cardiac amyloid and AFD is emerging.
 The use of T1, T2 and T2* mapping sequences is increasing for myocardial tissue assessment in the cardiomyopathies.

 FIGURE LEGENDS